slydetector/simply-nzedb/README.md

 Congratulations, you've just accomplished the hardest part of running nZEDb, setting it up!

+## Upgrading to a newer version of nZEDb
+Upgrades happen automatically for the most part.
+The database schema is updated as necessary on ```bin/start_nzedb``` execution.

 ## TODO
 - More documentation
 - PreDB auto-population